cideM/visual-studio-code-insiders-nix/README.md

 # Use the Latest Visual Studio Code Insiders Build

+**This is no longer needed**

+Please use https://nixos.wiki/wiki/Visual_Studio_Code under the "Insiders Build" heading.

 ## Instructions

 Add this flake to your inputs, create an overlay that provides the latest